alexandreks00/rijksmuseum-assignment/README.md

 4. **User Story 5:**
    - Ensure the removal of Hibernate layer meets acceptance criteria.
    - Validate online payment components and absence of iFrames.

-### Test Cases:
+Indicate your test cases related to the user stories
-1. **User Story 1:**
+### Test Cases(full details in Notes):
-   - Test compatibility in IE and Firefox.
+1. User Story 1:
-   - Validate search functionality.
+    * Ensure compatibility testing in IE and Firefox.
+The issue here is not including Chrome and Safari that got the biggest marketshare (usage)
-   - Confirm detailed presentation of candidates.
+    * Validate the presentation of detailed candidates.
+This question just be clarified because we don’t know all the details and requirements to consider a candidate as appropriate.
-2. **User Story 2 & 3:**
+    * Verify the user-friendly interface for searching.
+As the previous Acceptance Criteria, the question is vague.
+UX/UI Designer usually would send us a Figma/Prototype with user flow and design.
-   - Test appointment creation and editing.
+2. User Story 2 & 3:
-   - Verify constraints for selecting employees, space, and equipment.
+    * Validate the constraints for selecting employees, space, and equipment.
+We should discuss about the calendar’s format.
+More business details MUST be defined/expanded for this feature, so changing start/end time could be done depending from missing business rules here (example: After 24h you could not be allowed to change them)
-3. **User Story 4:**
+    * Confirm the ability to edit appointments without errors So after setting the time, user is allowed to select available Employees..
-   - Test cancellation of appointments.
+3. User Story 4:
-   - Confirm notifications to employees.
+    * Confirm SMS or email notifications for canceled appointments.
+Some profile (as Management) is required.
+So for example, the Manager should be given a permission so he can notify consumers about the cancellation and he can find another employee to do the service.
-4. **User Story 5:**
+4. User Story 5:
-   - Validate the removal of Hibernate layer.
+    * Ensure the removal of Hibernate layer meets acceptance criteria.
+I call this as a technical debit.
+It doesn’t have to be a user story, it could be a task on Jira for improvements on the current application.
-   - Test online payment components.
+    * Validate online payment components and absence of iFrames.
+It doesn’t make sense, why Iframes are not allowed, it looks like this acceptance criteria is not connected to this userStory.

-   - Confirm no iFrames in use.
+What test tools and test techniques would you use to address problems?
 ### Test Tools and Techniques:
 1. **Tools:**
    - PlaywrightJS for automated UI testing.